Partners

 As regards the defence industry, DEFIS is in charge of upholding the competitiveness and innovation of the European defence industry by ensuring the evolution of an able European defence technological and industrial base.

-In the area of space, DG DEFIS is leading the EU Space Programme, consisting mainly of the European Earth Observation (Copernicus), the European Global Navigation Satellite System (Galileo), the European Geostationary Navigation Overlay Service (EGNOS), the European Union Governmental Satellite Communications (GOVSATCOM) and Space Situational Awareness (SSA).
+Under the direct guidance and supervision of the DEFIS, EUSPA is charged with supporting the implementation of the EU Space Programme, consisting mainly of the European Earth Observation (Copernicus), the European Global Navigation Satellite System (Galileo), the European Geostationary Navigation Overlay Service (EGNOS), the European Union Governmental Satellite Communications (GOVSATCOM) and Space Situational Awareness (SSA).

 The Directorate-General for Defence, Industry and Space reports to the Commissioner for Internal Market, Commissioner Breton.

 ESA is an intergovernmental organisation (not a European Union Agency), with extensive expertise in the space domain that concluded a Framework Agreement with the European Community in 2004 (‘2004 Framework Agreement’).
-It is an important partner in the implementation of the European Space Programme.
+ESA oversees the roll-out of new satellite technology and architecture of the systems that provide the EU’s various space services.